 Tablature (or 'tab' for short) is one of the most popular ways of writing music.
 It's like a map, showing you which strings and frets to play.

 Each note has a number that tells you which fret to play: 1, 2, 3, and so on.
 '0' means to play a string open, without holding any frets down.
-The note colors recommend which finger to use for playing the single note, e.g. yellow suggests to use the pointer finger.
+In the example below, you are asked to play the E string on fret 1, A string on fret 3 and D string open.

 In Yousician, we write chords as blocks that show you when to strum.
 Chord blocks have different colors to make it easier to visually separate them from each other.
 The arrows in a chord block show you the strum direction: up ▲ or down ▼.

 The chord diagrams at the top of the screen, show you the chord shape.
 The colors in a diagram show the recommended finger(s) to use to form the chord, and which strings to strum to play the chord.

 For example, in many chords, you shouldn't strum the E-string (the thickest one).
 When this happens, the string is marked with an "X" in the chord diagram.
 You can avoid strumming that string, or use your fingers (or thumb) to mute the unwanted strings by touching them lightly.

 Check out this video and our blog post for more information about reading guitar tabs.